aromll/aromll/README.md

-# Hi there, I'm aromll 👋
+# Hi there, I'm Amal krishna mu 👋

 I'm an AI and Machine Learning Developer passionate about building intelligent systems that make a real impact.